 - Payment flexibility – You don’t have to pay your balance in full each month, though you should if you have the cash.
 The Gold card allows you to carry a monthly balance with interest.
 You can also use American Express’ Plan It feature to split up large payments into smaller monthly payments with a fixed fee.

 A few Business Gold Card perks:

-- Cash flow boost – With American Express’ Pay Over Time option, you can carry a balance with interest on purchases of $100 or more.
+- Cash flow boost – With American Express’ Pay Over Time option, you can carry a balance with interest on eligible purchases.
 This could be an important benefit for business owners who might need to monitor their cash flow more carefully at certain points of the year.